 A VOA Reporter Was Demoted After Asking About Trump's Defeat.
-The White House Correspondents Association Condemned the Move.
+The White House Correspondents' Association Condemned the Move.

-The White House Correspondents Association is calling the reassignment of a Voice of America reporter who attempted to question the Secretary of Sate “an assault on the First Amendment.”
+The White House Correspondents’ Association is calling the reassignment of a Voice of America reporter who attempted to question the Secretary of Sate “an assault on the First Amendment.”

 The statement from WHCA president Zeke Miller came Tuesday morning, a day after Patsy Widakuswara, a White House reporter for the U.S.-funded international news outlet, attended a VOA-sponsored event featuring Secretary of State Mike Pompeo.
 According to The Washington Post, VOA reporters were not allowed to ask questions during the event.
 But when it was over, Widakuswara followed Pompeo as he made his way the building.
 The Post reported that she repeatedly asked him questions, such as: “Mr. Secretary, what are you doing to repair the U.S. reputation around the world?
 Mr. Secretary, do you regret saying there will be a second Trump administration?”